reeive/ReHyDIL/README.md

 ## 📂 Dataset Preparation

-This demo requires the **BraTS 2019 (BraTS19)** dataset.
+This work requires the **BraTS 2019 (BraTS19)** dataset.
 You can request access and download it from the official source:

 * [**The Brain Tumor Segmentation (BraTS) Challenge**](https://www.med.upenn.edu/cbica/brats2019.html)